Sojourners: Climate change, green energy, and the Gulf oil spill

 Sojourners urged constituents to reduce energy use and advocate for laws that hold polluters accountable, support green energy technology, and prioritize people and the planet above corporate interests.
 It mobilized its grassroots base and engaged in advocacy at the highest levels in support of action to stop climate change.
 Faith leaders called for increasing funding from Congress to help the most vulnerable communities worldwide who are affected by climate change.
 Wallis led a delegation of faith leaders who traveled to the Gulf of Mexico for a listening tour sponsored by the Sierra Club.
 A reporter from CNN participated in the delegation and covered the Gulf Coast tour.

-Rejecting LGBT advertising
+LGBTQ

 In 2011, the Sojourners website, sojo.net, rejected a Mother's Day advertisement from Believe Out Loud that featured a same-sex couple.

 Author Becky Garrison wrote that she "lost [her] position on the Sojourners masthead for protesting their rejection of an LGBT welcome ad."

+However, in 2013, editor-in-chief Jim Wallis, said: "Marriage needs some strengthening.
+Let's start with marriage, and then I think we have to talk about, now, how to include same-sex couples in that deeper understanding of marriage".